Spontaneous formation of density waves in granular matter under swirling excitation

-Figure~\ref{f.img} shows snapshots of the system at two oscillation amplitudes.
+Upon oscillation grains roll and slide on the substrate and collide with each other and the side wall.
+The density distribution changes with the oscillation amplitude.
+Figure~\ref{f.img} shows the average of images of the system during 10 cycles at two oscillation amplitudes.
 For $A=5\si{mm}$, the system is homogeneous.
-For $A=11\si{mm}$, a cluster of grains can be seen at the center.
-The observed clustering is very sensitive to the oscillation amplitude.
-The dense area disappears within 10 cycles after decreasing $A$ from 11mm to 10mm.
-The transition is thus reversible.
-This highlights the uniqueness of the clustering in the current work with respect to that in a vertically vibrated monolayer~\cite{olafsen1998}.
-There, hysteresis is observed in the clustering transition.
-Furthermore, in our experiments the dense area moves anti-clockwise, the same direction as the oscillation [see SI movies].
+For $A=11\si{mm}$, a high density region appears close to the center.
+The observed clustering transition is very sensitive to the oscillation amplitude.
+The cluster disappears within 10 cycles after decreasing $A$ from 11mm to 10mm.
+The reversibility of the transition highlights the uniqueness of the clustering in the current work with respect to that in a vertically vibrated monolayer,~\cite{olafsen1998} where hysteresis is observed.
+Furthermore, in our experiments the dense area moves anti-clockwise, the same direction as the oscillation (Multimedia view).

+This reversible transition is so abrupt that it can be well recognized by naked eyes, which is further confirmed by quantitative measurements of the average and the variance of the local packing density $\phi_{loc}$ in the region of interest.
+The transition is accompanied with a jump of the average of $\phi_{loc}$, and the variance reaches a peak just below the transition indicating the emergence of unstable small clusters (see an example in Supplementary Material).
+The quantitative definitions of $\phi_{loc}$ will be given below.